storyprotocol/documentation/docs/CONCEPTS/ip-asset/index.md

 ### Adding NFT & IP Metadata to IP Asset

+> 📘 Working Code Example
+>
+> To see how to implement proper metadata for the NFT & IP, in both the SDK and smart contracts directly, check out [How to Register IP on Story](doc:how-to-register-ip-on-story).

 In practice, whether you are using the SDK or our smart contract directly, our protocol asks you to provide 4 different parameters:

 * View the `WorkflowStructs.sol` contract [here](https://github.com/storyprotocol/protocol-periphery-v1/blob/main/contracts/lib/WorkflowStructs.sol).